Seasonal Tropical Storm forecasts

-Tropical storm plots show statistics about the expected number of tropical storms and number of hurricanes/typhoons per basin over months 2-7 of the forecast period compared with climatology.
+Tropical storm plots show statistics about the expected number of tropical storms and activity of hurricanes/typhoons per basin over months 2-7 of the forecast period compared with climatology.

-These plots are derived in a similar way to the equivalent plots used for the extended (monthly) time ranges, namely by counting the number of storms in the forecast ensemble, and then scaling the numbers multiplicatively so that the model forecast climatology is realistic when compared to observations.
-For the northern hemisphere basins, the scaling is based on a comparison of model with observations in a moving interval of the previous 10 years, which helps ensure that low-frequency variability in tropical storm numbers is adequately represented.
+These plots are derived in a similar way to the equivalent plots used for the extended (monthly) time ranges.
+The number of storms in the forecast ensemble are scaled multiplicatively so the model forecast climatology is realistic when compared to observations.
+For the northern hemisphere basins, the scaling is based on a comparison of model with observations in a moving interval of the previous 10 years.
+This helps ensure that low-frequency variability in tropical storm numbers is adequately represented.
 For southern hemisphere basins, where such variability is not a problem and where sampling uncertainties are larger, the calibration uses the full period 1993 to the previous year.
 The scaling in both cases is based on the mean of the central two quartiles of data, thus reducing the impact of extreme seasons on the calibration.
 Observational data is taken from IBTrACS4, selecting the NHC and JTWC wind speed estimates to give consistency across basins.
 Forecasts are available for number of tropical storms, number of hurricanes/typhoons, and accumulated cyclone energy (ACE).
-Storms are allocated to the basin in which they first form, while ACE is allocated to the basin in which the storm is present at each point of its trajectory.
+Storms are allocated to the basin in which they first form.
+ACE is allocated to the basin in which the storm is present at each point of its trajectory.

 Fig8.3.4.3-1: To view Tropical Storm Frequency.

-2. Click on Tropical Storm Frequency diagram - Long Range
+- Click on Tropical Storm Frequency diagram - Seasonal

-Fig8.3.4.3-2: An example of long-range (seasonal) forecast of Hurricane/Typhoon Frequency and Accumulated Cyclone Energy within several basins (e.g. Atlantic Ocean, Indian Ocean, etc) compared with climatology.
-Here the forthcoming tropical storm season in the western Pacific is forecast to be a little less active than normal, while being a little more active than normal in the eastern Pacific and the Atlantic.
+Fig8.3.4.3-2: An example of seasonal forecast of Hurricane/Typhoon Frequency and Accumulated Cyclone Energy within several basins (e.g. Atlantic Ocean, Indian Ocean, etc) compared with climatology.
+Here the tropical storm season is forecast to be less active than normal in the western Pacific, more active than normal in the eastern Pacific and the Atlantic.
 This product only represents the integrated total over the season and does not imply that intense typhoons or hurricanes will not actually occur.

 Empirical Orthogonal Function (EOF) - based rainfall indices